Connector SDK - Build Custom Connectors

 The following diagram provides a high-level overview of how connectors built using the Fivetran Connector SDK work:

-The Connector SDK runtime environment executes your submitted Python script in an isolated environment.
-It installs the libraries listed in the requirements.txt
+The Connector SDK runtime environment executes your custom Python code in an isolated, secure environment.
+When a sync is triggered, the runtime environment installs the Python libraries listed in the requirements.txt file and then runs your connector.py script.

 By default, we host and run your Connector SDK connection in GCP, Fivetran's default infrastructure provider, in the region that you have configured in your destination.
 If you are on our Enterprise or Business Critical plan, you have the option to choose a cloud service provider and cloud region.
 In that case, we will host and run your code in the cloud provider and region you selected for the rest of your Fivetran infrastructure.